 - If you are in any doubt about how to apply these rules, please contact the organizers immediately.

 - The exact nature of the test set will not be revealed in advance but is likely to include both sentence, paragraph and short book-length texts from a similar domain to the provided corpus, as well as texts from other domains.

 - Synthetic speech may be submitted at any standard sampling rate (but always at 16 bits per sample).
 Waveforms will not be downsampled for the listening test.

 - Registered participants can download the test set from http://data.cstr.ed.ac.uk/blizzard2019/2019-MH1_evaluation.zip

 RETENTION OF SUBMITTED SYNTHETIC SPEECH SAMPLES

 - Any examples that you submit for evaluation will be retained by the Blizzard organisers for future use.

 - You must include in your submission of the test sentences a statement of whether you give the organisers permission to publically distribute your waveforms and the corresponding listening test results in anonymised form.
 In the past, all participants have agreed to this and we strongly encourage you to give this consent.

 Formal listening tests will be conducted to evaluate the synthetic speech submitted.
-Whilst the task is to synthesise speech suitable for reading an audiobook to children, the listening test will likely also evaluate the performance of the voice in terms of naturalness and intelligibility on other types of material (i.e., as in most previous Blizzard Challenges).
+The listening test will likely evaluate the performance of the voice in terms of naturalness and intelligibility on various types of material (i.e., as in most previous Blizzard Challenges).